Hodge numbers of a Fano eightfold of K3 type: Birational modification of moduli spaces

 \subsection{Mukai flops}

-We recall \cite{antisymplI}[Example 3.25(b)].
+We recall \cite[Example 3.25(b)]{antisymplI}.
 Let us fix a smooth projective K3 surface $S$ of genus $8$ and $\Pic(S)=H\ZZ$, where $H$ is the ample generator of self intersection $H^2=2\cdot8-2$.
 Let us also fix the Mukai vector $v=(0,h,1-8)$, where $h\in \H^2(S,\ZZ)$ is the first Chern class of $H$.
-The moduli space $M_h=M_{-1}$ of Gieseker stable sheaves with Mukai vector $v$ has a natural Lagrangian fibration
+The moduli space $M_h=M_{-1}$ of Gieseker semistable sheaves with pure support and Mukai vector $v$ has a natural Lagrangian fibration

 that associates to each sheaf the class of its fitting support in the linear system $|H|\cong \PP^8$.
 The smooth curves $C\in \PP^8$ has as fibre $\pi^{-1}(C)=\Pic^0(C)$.

 By a wall crossing of moduli spaces in $\Stab(S)$ we obtain the following diagram